 4. Constant Compliance Changes

 Regulatory compliance remains a pressing issue for banks.
 Financial regulations are constantly evolving, necessitating ongoing updates to banking IT to ensure adherence.
-Failing to comply with these regulations can result in hefty fines and legal consequences.
+For example, the FFIEC Cybersecurity Assessment Tool will be phased out on August 31st, 2025, requiring financial institutions to use and become familiar with several frameworks.

 What Makes up Your Bank’s IT Infrastructure?